facebookresearch/sam-3d-body/README.md

 ## SAM 3D Body Dataset
 The SAM 3D Body data is released in [Hugging Face](https://huggingface.co/datasets/facebook/sam-3d-body-dataset).
 Please follow the [instructions](./data/README.md) to download and process the data.

+## SAM 3D Objects

+[SAM 3D Objects](https://github.com/facebookresearch/sam-3d-objects) is a foundation model that reconstructs full 3D shape geometry, texture, and layout from a single image.

+As a way to combine the strengths of both **SAM 3D Objects** and **SAM 3D Body**, we provide an example notebook that demonstrates how to combine the results of both models such that they are aligned in the same frame of reference.
+Check it out [here](https://github.com/facebookresearch/sam-3d-objects/blob/main/notebook/demo_3db_mesh_alignment.ipynb).

 ## License